 - empower the ACCC to recommend a range of enforcement remedies where unacceptable outcomes have been identified

-- empower the Treasurer to order divestiture of asset on advice from the ACCC (as a last resort)
+- empower the Federal Court to order divestiture of assets following an application by the Treasurer on advice from the ACCC (as a last resort)

 - enhance the Australian Energy Regulator’s (AER) information-gathering powers